mybigfriendjo/actor-attribute-list/README.md

 ![Header Button](./assets/header_button.png)

 Clicking it opens a new Window with all Attributes of the Actor Sheet in a table.
-The table is divided into sections for each type of attribute (Skills, Abilities, Attributes, etc).
+The table is divided into sections for each type of attribute.
+Filtering is possible by typing into the search bar at the top of the window.
+It searches both the Attribute Name and the Attribute Value.

 ![Attribute Window](./assets/attributeWindow.png)